maingauchegames/maingauche.games/content/devlog/20220910-stereo-boy-launch-stream.md

 {{< youtube quqBDYGTI7I >}}

-Watch closely for some fun screenshots that show how far the game as come along since its inception as a game jam game.
+Watch for some fun screenshots that show how far the game has come since its inception as a game jam entry.

-We stream and post videos about game dev from time to time.
+By the way: we stream and post videos about game dev from time to time.
 Follow us on [Twitch](https://twitch.tv/maingauchegames) and [YouTube](https://www.youtube.com/channel/UCPMLP_iuTLQWxCVYFNt40WA) for more!

 <!--more-->